jingibus/RxChisel/README.md

 If you want to help out, then please bear in mind the following:

 0. The biggest thing I care about is how useful this is and how accurate these articles are.
 So Github issues regarding confusion or inaccuracy are always appreciated.
 Remember: if you're confused, it's not a failing on your part.
 It might not be a failing of RxChisel, either, but I'd certainly like to know regardless.
 1. If you would like to write something, please try to follow the structure followed so far.
-I would love nothing more than to be able to merge in quality writing, but I would like very much to keep up the quality here.
+I would love nothing more than to be able to merge in quality writing.
 2. My writing is not being edited right now.
 So if you've got the chops to be an editor, I wouldn't turn that down, either.
 3. I am currently focused on the writing.
 If you have other non-writing ways to contribute — e.g. improving the presentation beyond a the current "pile of markdown files" structure — that would be a fantastic way to help out.